US-China trade war, Iran to overshadow G20 talks | DW | 28.06.2019

 Trade row

-One of the most anticipated events is the planned meeting between US President Donald Trump and Chinese Premier Xi Jinping on Saturday.
+One of the most anticipated events of the summit is the planned meeting between Trump and Chinese President Xi Jinping on Saturday.

 Read more: US and China 'under pressure' to find tariffs compromise at G20